lucidworks/fusion-search-drupal/HOW-TO.md

 ![](http://recordit.co/nY0tD0OL7I.gif)

 4. Add an index within the server and select the fields to use for the search view.

 ![](http://recordit.co/A5qkqDgFm5.gif)

+Only the fields added to the index can be used for search, filtering and displaying the UI.
+You can add as many fields as are useful for the search view.
+At the very least, the `Rendered HTML output (rendered_item)` field should be added.

 5. Create the Search view from the Structure panel and test the search UI view.

 ![](http://recordit.co/O6yl4wKcRZ.gif)

+Go to Structure > Views.
+Add a Search view.
+In View Settings dropdown, select the index.
+Create a menu link so the search page is accessible via the main navigation.

 ![](http://recordit.co/qhr5cSBW7l.gif)

 6. Install the facets module and test it.

 ```sh
 composer require drupal/facets